How We Helped Dog Guard® of Wisconsin Achieve 5X ROI on Paid Advertising & Generate $337,925 in Web Generated Revenue in 2021

 To help Dog Guard of Wisconsin improve their visibility in search and generate leads, we executed a campaign that included the following motions:

-• Correcting and completing business listings on the web;
+• Correcting and completing business listings on the web

-• Posting on Google Business Profile (formerly known as Google My Business);
+• Posting on Google Business Profile (formerly known as Google My Business)

-• Deploying Google display ad campaigns; and
+• Deploying Google display ad campaigns

-• Deploying a Google search ad campaign.
+• Deploying a Google search ad campaign

 Executing the campaign: building a virtual storefront